 The merit-based scholarship wants academic achievement.
 Students pursuing computer science degrees should apply.
 It is not open to graduate students.

 National Eagle Scout Association

-Each year, the National Eagle Scout Association rewards one accomplished Eagle Scout a very generous $50,000 scholarship.
-To be eligible for the NESA STEM Scholarship, students must be a high school senior intending to major in computer science or a related subject.
+This $50,000 scholarship goes to high school seniors intending to major in computer science or a related subject.
 They must also have an SAT score of at least 1290, or an ACT score of at least 28.
 The application process includes submission of three personal statements.

 Northrop Grumman SWE Scholarship

 The SWE sponsors the annual Northrop Grumman SWE Scholarship.
 Female students majoring in computer science or a related subject can apply.